cases of COVID-19 among forcibly displaced people across 103 countries (as of December 2020).

 Since the beginning of the outbreak, UNHCR has been on the ground coordinating efforts to safeguard the rights and needs of forcibly displaced communities and to ensure they have access to essential services and lifesaving support, particularly in densely populated areas.

-UNHCR’s coronavirus prevention and response operations include:
+UNHCR’s coronavirus prevention and response operations are focused on the following areas:

 Learn more about What We Do